New Perspectives on Axion Misalignment Mechanism: Introduction

-\textit{\textbf{Introduction}.} Axions are ultra-light pseudo-scalar particles that are generically predicted in the Peccei-Quinn (PQ) mechanism \cite{Peccei:1977hh,Peccei:1977ur,Wilczek:1977pj}, a compelling solution for the Strong CP problem in the Standard Model of particle physics.
-In recent years, axions have also attracted substantial interest as a leading dark matter (DM) candidate alternative to WIMPs, and the scope of related studies has extended to axion-like particles (ALPs) beyond the originally proposed QCD axions \cite{Weinberg:1977ma,Abbott:1982af,Dine:1982ah,Preskill:1982cy}.\\ Understanding the production mechanism and the relic abundance prediction of axions is critical for determining their potential as a viable DM candidate and related phenomenology \cite{Irastorza:2018dyq,Marsh:2015xka}.
-Despite extensive literature on this subject, our understanding are not yet complete.
+Understanding the production mechanism of axions is critical for determining their potential as a viable DM candidate and related phenomenology \cite{Irastorza:2018dyq,Marsh:2015xka}.
+Despite extensive literature on this subject, our understanding is not yet complete.
 For instance, for post-inflationary PQ symmetry breaking, axion topological defects (cosmic strings, domain walls) necessarily form and through their subsequent decays may contribute to axion relic abundance ($\Omega_a$) in significant ways \cite{Sikivie:1982qv,Vilenkin:1984ib,Davis:1986xc,Vincent:1996rb,Kawasaki:2014sqa,Vilenkin:1986ku}.
-Due to the challenges in simulating and analyzing the dynamics of axion topological defects, the prediction for such a potentially important contribution still bears large uncertainties while a growing effort has recently been made \cite{Klaer:2017qhr,Gorghetto:2018myk,Kawasaki:2018bzv,Martins:2018dqg,Buschmann:2019icd,Hindmarsh:2019csc,Martins:2018,Hook:2018dlk}.
+However, the prediction of such contributions is still challenging, while a growing effort has recently been made \cite{Klaer:2017qhr,Gorghetto:2018myk,Kawasaki:2018bzv,Martins:2018dqg,Buschmann:2019icd,Hindmarsh:2019csc,Martins:2018,Hook:2018dlk}.
 Meanwhile, our understanding of possible outcomes of the misalignment production may not be complete either.
-According to the conventional misalignment mechanism, axion field starts with an initial value, $\theta_i$ ($\theta\equiv a/Nf_a$), away from the true vacuum, then begins to oscillate around the minimum when its mass $m_a\sim3H$ ($H$: Hubble expansion rate), and behaves like cold dark matter since then.
+According to the conventional misalignment mechanism, axion field starts with an initial value, $\theta_i$ ($\theta\equiv a/Nf_a$), away from the true vacuum, then begins to oscillate around the minimum when its mass $m_a\sim3H$ ($H$: Hubble expansion rate), and behaves like cold DM after that.
 In order to solve the equation of motion for axion evolution, the initial velocity $\dot{\theta}_i$ also needs to be specified, which is implicitly assumed to be zero in the conventional misalignment, and directly affects the $\Omega_a$ prediction.
-However, this simple assumption of $\dot{\theta}_i=0$ is only one of the possible initial conditions for $\dot{\theta}_i$.
-A nonzero $\dot{\theta}_i$ can arise from an explicit breaking of the PQ symmetry effective in the early Universe which is generally expected for an approximate symmetry. \textit{Then how would a nonzero initial velocity of the axion field influence the axion relic abundance and phenomenology?}
+Meanwhile, nonzero $\dot{\theta}_i$ is possible and well-motivated. \textit{Then how would a nonzero initial velocity of the axion field influence the axion relic abundance and phenomenology?}